Star (A-Mei album): Writing and recording

 "Forever Happy" is an upbeat song with influences of jungle music and hard rock.
 "You Love Me" is an A-Mei style ballad that retains the unique and exclusive texture and vibe in commercial popular ballads.
 "Joy For Tears" is a ballad with the easy-to-understand and profound lyrics of Albert Leung.
 "Victoria's Secrets" is an up-tempo dance pop track.
 "Soul Mate" is a stripped down with warm melody lines and simple guitar chord orchestrations.
 "A Moment" is a power ballad that is performed with Jam Hsiao, who took part in the first season of China Television (CTV)'s star search show, One Million Star.

 "So Good" is a bouncy R&B number with funk influences.
 "Big City" is an R&B and jazz song with a big band and gospel accompaniment.
 "Have You Heard Lately?" is a lyrical song with stacked chords, which accumulate emotions along with the lines of the chords, and lyrically depicts the helplessness in love.
 "Summer Waves" samples "Last Train to London" by Electric Light Orchestra.
 "Don't Sail Away" is a song that takes influence from bossa nova.
 The album track, "Distant Love," is a rock ballad sung with Purba Rgyal and rearranged the famous chorus in the musical stage play Fall in Love with Carmen.
 "Who Loves Me" is A-Mei's theme song in the musical stage play Fall in Love with Carmen, with a brand new arrangement and singing; this song is only available on the album's pre-order edition.

 Release

+A-Mei promoted the album with a performance held at Tamsui Fisherman's Wharf.

 On June 21, 2007, it was announced that A-Mei would release her new album on July 26.
 The album was made available for pre-order on July 20.
 In its first week of release, Star topped the weekly album sales charts of G-Music and Five Music.
 On September 9, 2007, A-Mei held a concert to promote Star at Tamsui Fisherman's Wharf.

 On September 20, 2007, EMI released the live collector's edition of the album, which included live footage of A-Mei's "Live Celebration Concert" and the previously unreleased music documentary "Star New York Love Story Recollection" and a photo book.
 On January 4, 2008, Five Music ranked Star at number four on the year-end album sales chart for 2007.
 On January 11, 2008, G-Music ranked the album at number nine on the year-end album sales chart for 2007.